satwareAG/dokuwiki-manager-plugin/README.md

 ## Limitations

-- This plugin requires valid DokuWiki user credentials with appropriate permissions
+- This plugin requires valid DokuWiki credentials with appropriate permissions
 - Operations are limited to the permissions of the provided user account
 - Large media files may encounter issues with browser limitations